 This smart coffee maker from Hamilton Beach Works syncs with Alexa for easy voice-commanded brew strength, brew time, on/off and more.
 The front-fill design of this coffee maker is designed to be as easy as possible and it takes a standard filter in the brew basket that swings out.
 Set your morning routine with this dependable coffee maker and the glass carafe is designed to be drip-free so every drop goes into your cup.
 You can also enjoy some peace of mind knowing you can turn your coffee maker off directly from the Alexa app if you ever leave the house before hitting the off switch.

 Pros: This coffee maker is designed to sync easily with Alexa, is easy to use and has a mess-free spout so your mornings go smoothly.

 Cons: It may take a few tries before the scheduled morning routine function works.

-Pros: The Cuisinart has a programmable auto shut-off between 0 to 4 hours, unlike the Ninja which only offers an auto-shutoff after two hours of inactivity.
+Pros: The Cuisinart has a programmable auto shut-off between zero to four hours, unlike the Ninja which only offers an auto-shutoff after two hours of inactivity.

 Cons: The Cuisinart does not make espresso or espresso-based drinks.

 Cuisinart DCC-3200 Perfectemp Coffee Maker

 For a coffee maker that is easy to use and doesn’t take up much counter space, we recommend the Mr. Coffee Simple Brew Coffee Maker.
 Perfect for a single or double family household or for personal use in an office, the Mr. Coffee features a removable and reusable filter basket.
 Mr. Coffee has dual water windows that make it easy to see how much water you’re pouring in, ensuring the reservoir does not overflow.
 We also like that the Mr. Coffee includes a Grab-A-Cup auto-pause that will stop dripping coffee when the carafe is removed even if it’s not done brewing.